ALEHACKsp/vandal/README.md

 To implement Vandal to your software, you must first:
 - Link DX9 static libraries to your software (regardless of solutioning system),
 - Provide an actual pointer to our D3D9 device (check: Vandal::Handling::Initialize),
+- Initialize a styling object and set values as you wish,
 - Call a constructor to whatever you may need.

 In the future:
-- Before calling said constructors, initialize styles [cannot be done within render setup as one may want specific styles on specific elements],
-- etc...
+- ...

 # Features
 Vandal is currently very barebones, and in extremely early development.
 There is currently no control whatsoever, but constructors for:
 - Forms,
 - Widgets,
 - UI,
+- Styling,

 and for those, you're able to customize them with:
 - Borders, with 3 thickness modes:
-  - None (0px)
+  - None (0px),
-  - Small (1px)
+  - Small (1px),
-  - Thick (4px)
+  - Thick (4px),
+    - And each can be given a specific color, such as every specific form applet.

 # TO-DO
 - Styling system,